 You can read the official enforcement guidance the Home Office has published for its own staff.

 The Home Office says that the checks by landlords are “simple” but that is a bald faced lie.
 Immigration status and immigration documents are very far from simple, as any immigration lawyer or immigration officer can tell you.
 Section 3C of the Immigration Act 1971 extends leave during an outstanding immigration application and appeal, for example, but anyone looking at a passport for such a person will think that his or her leave has actually expired when in truth it has not.

 Even checking the status of a British citizen will not always be straightforward, given that there is no central register of such citizens and the Office for National Statistics found in the latest census that around 17% of British citizens resident in the UK did not have a passport.

 What is the problem the law is designed to address?
 What great evil will this massive interference in the lives of so many citizens accomplish?

 The law is intended to create a “hostile environment” for illegal immigrants:

 The purpose of the rules is to deny those in the UK illegally access to the rental sector, and to address persistent rental of property to illegal migrants by rogue landlords.

 But why?
 Is this a matter of principle or is there some greater social purpose that will be achieved?
 The idea seems to be that making access to good quality private rented accommodation harder will dissuade migrants from coming to the UK in the first place and/or dissuade them from overstaying their visas.

 It is hard, therefore, to see how this scheme can hope to achieve its objectives.
-We do know though, that it will be a huge inconvenience for landlords and that it will lead to immigration checks and private citizen denunciations disproportionately targetted at the young and on ethnic minorities.
+We do know though, that it will be a huge inconvenience for landlords and that it will lead to immigration checks and private citizen denunciations disproportionately targeted at the young and ethnic minorities.